Sritej

-Film career
+Career

 Shritej started his career in 2013.
-He played the role of Devineni Nehru in the Film Vangaveeti.
+He played the role of Devineni Nehru in the film Vangaveeti.
 He played the role of late Y. S Raja Shekar Reddy, former Chief minister of Andhra Pradesh in NTR: Kathanayakudu and NTR: Mahanayakudu.

-In an Interview, he said that NTR, Chiranjeevi and Ravi Teja are his inspiration.

-Early career

-He started his career as an Assistant Director in 2006 and worked for the films Aadavari Matalaku Arthale Verule (2007) and Mounaragam.
-Later he worked for the Government documentaries and some temple documentaries till 2013.
+He later gained prominence with his portrayal of Nara Chandrababu Naidu in the 2019 film Lakshmi's NTR, directed by Ram Gopal Varma.